bictorv/chaosnet-bridge/doc/CONVERSE.md

 ### Conversation
 Each conversation is put in a separate tab, showing the message history for a conversation party.
 The message history shows incoming and outgoing messages, with timestamps.
 New messages appear at the bottom of the message history, scrolling older messages upwards.
+Timestamps for messages from other timezones indicate the timezone difference.

 Incoming messages are left-adjusted and in a (by default yellowish) color.
 Outgoing messages are right-adjusted and in a (by default blue-ish) color.